bertrandmc/til/aws/developer-associate-notes.md

 Rules can have auto-remediation setting, so if a change happened and shound't you can configure a way to remediate it. e.g: block any public bucket.

 Price: You pay \$0.003 per configuration item recorded in your AWS account per AWS Region.

+## AWS Glue

+AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy for customers to prepare and load their data for analytics.
+Used to move data from various data sources to different data sources, with it you transform data from one format to another.
+Serverless, fully managed (provisions Apache Spark).
+Scheme inference (crawls data sources and identify formats).
+Automated Code Generation.
+Glue Data Catalog: Metadata (definition & schema) of the Source Tables.

 ## AWS CLI